Two families sue Florida for being kicked off Medicaid in 'unwinding' process

 The Florida lawsuit describes how the two families suing the state received extremely confusing notices from Florida's Medicaid agency.
 The notice was many pages long, included conflicting information from one section to another, and did not clearly explain why coverage was ending or what steps the families could take to contest the decision.

-In the case of the family in Jacksonville, 25-year-old Chianne Douberley had just had a baby in February, and should have been covered for 12 months postpartum until February 2024.
-Her two-year-old daughter Charlotte, who has cystic fibrosis, qualified for coverage because she is "medically needy."
-The Douberleys recently shared their story in the Orlando Sentinel.
+In the case of the family in Jacksonville, 25-year-old Chianne D. had just had a baby in February, and should have been covered for 12 months postpartum until February 2024.
+Her two-year-old daughter, who has cystic fibrosis, qualified for coverage because she is "medically needy."
+(NPR is not including the family's name because the lawsuit is also withholding it and sensitive financial information will be exposed in the case.)

 Vulnerable kids on Medicaid